 A few dashes adds lots of flavor

-Stays fresh when open for weeks
+Stays fresh for weeks when open

 You need to add tomato juice

-Think of Demitri’s variety pack as the gateway to great bloody marys.
+Think of Demitri’s variety pack as the gateway to great Bloody Marys.
 Sip and sample the four different flavors, and once you’ve fallen in love with a seasoning (or two) from the tasting pack, pick up a full-size bottle.
-There’s a classic bloody mary flavor for the purist, a horseradish-spiked mix, a chilies and peppers flavor, and a chipotle-infused mix for spice lovers.
+There’s a classic Bloody Mary flavor for the purist, a horseradish-spiked mix, a chilies and peppers flavor, and a chipotle-infused mix for spice lovers.
 Each is flavored with Hawaiian sea salt, smoked sea salt, and bacon salt.

-Best Spicy: Master of Mixes 5 Pepper Extra Spicy Bloody Mary Drink Mix
+Master of Mixes 5 Pepper Extra Spicy Bloody Mary Drink Mix